palewire/first-python-notebook/docs/src/columns.md

 ## Cleaning data columns

 On closer inspection, we can see that Bell 206 helicopter is listed two different ways, as `BELL 206` and `bell 206`.
-The variation in capitalization is causing pandas to treat them as two distinct values, when they really ought to be tallied together into one total.
+The variation in capitalization is causing pandas to treat them as two distinct values.

 This is a common problem and a simple example of how "dirty" data can trip up a computer program.
 The solution is to clean up the column prior to analysis.